 For the sake of this article, I hope those reading it can look past that and get to know the person behind the bad teeth.
 Just because someone has bad teeth doesn't mean that the person is bad themselves.
 It doesn't mean they do drugs, have no money, etc. Don't stare—it's rude and will only make the person feel more ashamed.

 3. We Are Uncomfortable When People Talk About It

-A couple weeks before I wrote this article I was in a training session for work.
+A couple of weeks before I wrote this article I was in a training session for work.
 The lecturer started to talk about teeth, stating that certain bad people can have bad teeth.
-Now this was a learning experience and wasn't meant to imply that all people with bad teeth are bad, but I felt uncomfortable.
+Now, this was a learning experience and wasn't meant to imply that all people with bad teeth are "bad," but I felt uncomfortable.
 I felt as if all eyes were on me—and specifically, my teeth.

 Anytime someone brings up going to the dentist, their teeth bothering them, etc., I feel very uncomfortable and quickly try to change the topic or leave the situation completely.

 When people bring up our teeth directly, it gets even more uncomfortable.
 I had a friend do that after visiting me, and we haven't been the same since.
 It's hard to talk to that person now because that's all I think about.

 4. We Are in Constant Pain